-It’s almost a year since we published our 2020 event industry predictions, literally weeks before the pandemic made its way to the UK and we were in sweet ignorance as to what was about to unfold.
+It’s almost a year since we published our 2020 predictions for the events industry COVID-19, literally weeks before the pandemic made its way to the UK and we were in sweet ignorance as to what was about to unfold.
 No one could have predicted what happened globally nor the effect the pandemic has had on our industry.
 It brings a whole new irony to hindsight being 2020!
 Some of the things we did hit on – although we had no idea to the extent – was a prediction of an increase in virtual or online events and tech, as well as an emphasis on sustainability.

 Here we are once more, reflecting on what has been and looking to the future to predict what the next year of the events landscape may look like.